-Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
-Cash equivalents are investments that mature in no more than one month or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash is represented by cash in hand and deposits with financial institutions repayable without out any penalty on notice of not more than 24 hours.

-iv.
-Exceptional Items
+Cash equivalents are deposits held with financial institutions that mature in no more than one month or less from the date of acquisition and are readily convertible to known amounts of cash with insignificant risk of change in value iv.
+Exceptional Items v.
+Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors